Macmillan Collector’s Library has arrived

 Today we launch Macmillan Collector’s Library a new imprint of beautiful, pocket-sized hardcover classics, all of which are eminently collectable and make the perfect gift.

 Gorgeous on the outside and captivating on the inside, each book has a specially commissioned introduction or afterword.
-Out of the twenty-six coming out today, which ones am I particularly excited about?
+With new books released all the time, which ones am I particularly excited about?